EpsilonNought117/apac/README.md

-﻿# libapac - A library for arbitrary precision arithmetic in C and Assembly
+﻿# libapac - A library for arbitrary precision arithmetic in C

 **libapac** is a high-performance arbitrary precision arithmetic library for scientific computing and number crunching with infinite precision, only limited by the amount of memory on your system.